-Learning refers to the process by which consumers change their behavior after they gain information or experience a product.
-It's the reason you don't buy a crummy product twice.
-Learning doesn't just affect what you buy, however.
-It affects how you shop.
-People with limited experience about a product or brand generally seek out more information about it than people who have used it before.
+Learning17 refers to the process by which consumers change their behavior after they gain information or experience.
+It's the reason you don't buy a bad product twice.
+Learning doesn't just affect what you buy; it affects how you shop.
+People with limited experience about a product or brand generally seek out more information than people who have used a product before.